solita/solita.github.com/_posts/2025-03-10-cing-the-web.md

 See emscripten documentation for [interacting with code](https://emscripten.org/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.html) for more details.

-Once we have the app compiled, we can serve it locally with a simple HTTP server.
+Once the app is compiled, we can serve it locally with a simple HTTP server.

 ![see it in action](/img/2025-cing-the-web/todoC.gif)

 ## Further work

-There's lots more that could be done, but I'll leave these as an excercise for the reader.
+There's lots more that could be done, but I'll leave these as an exercise for the reader.

 *TodoMVC*